Passports, identity cards and Dutch citizenship certificates

 Period of validity of passports and identity cards

 Passports and identity cards are valid for 10 years in the case of adults and 5 years in the case of children under 18.

 Aliens’ and refugee travel passports

-Non-Dutch nationals who have a Dutch residence permit and who are unable to obtain a passport from their country of origin sometimes qualify for an alien’s passport.
-You can apply for an alien’s passport to the municipal authority where you are registered.
+Non-Dutch citizens who have a verblijfsvergunning (residence permit) and who are unable to obtain a passport from their country of origin sometimes qualify for an alien’s passport.
+You can apply for an alien’s passport to the municipality where you are registered.

 If you have refugee status, you can apply for a refugee passport to the municipal authority where you are registered.
 You must have a residence permit showing that you have been admitted as a refugee.

 You can use your alien’s or refugee passport to travel to all countries except your home country.
 Both can be used in the Netherlands as proof of identity.